hez2010/async-runtimes-benchmarks/RESULT_old.md

 # How Much Memory Do You Need in 2024 to Run 1 Million Concurrent Tasks?

+## A take 2 on this benchmark

+Please refer to [How Much Memory Do You Need in 2024 to Run 1 Million Concurrent Tasks? - Take 2](https://hez2010.github.io/async-runtimes-benchmarks-2024/take2.html) to see the latest result.

+# Old post

 Did you still remember [the memory consumption comparison](https://pkolaczk.github.io/memory-consumption-of-async/) between asynchronous programming across popular languages in 2023?

 Now at the end of 2024, I wonder how things changed in the span of one year, with the latest version of languages.